DundeeA/Rock-Paper-Scissors/README.md

 # Frontend Mentor - Rock, papaer, scissors!

-This is a solution to the [Rock, Paper, Scissors game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH/).
+This is my solution to the [Rock, Paper, Scissors game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH/).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents